divviup/public-docs/docs/glossary.md

 ### Client

-An end-user app that uses the client subprotocol of [DAP](#distributed-aggregation-protocol-dap) to contribute a measurement to a metric.
-It sends [report shares](#report) to the leader aggregator.
-Typically, app developers can achieve this using a DAP client library.
+An end-user app that uses the client subprotocol of [DAP](#distributed-aggregation-protocol-dap) to contribute measurements to a [task](#task).
+Typically, app developers will integrate a DAP client library to achieve this.

 ### Collector